mayankk2308/mkdatadetector/README.md

 ## Purpose

-While **Apple's** `NSDataDetector` is useful for extracting useful information from natural language text, it can sometimes be a little cumbersome to work with. `MKDataDetector` streamlines the original API, simplifies its usage, and builds on it with additional supporting capabilities that use information effectively.
+`MKDataDetector` streamlines `NSDataDetector` and builds on it with additional supporting capabilities that use information effectively.

 ## Requirements